 This study was funded by Eli Lilly and Company.
 The authors would like to acknowledge Maria Rovere, MTSC, and Teri Tucker, BA, of inVentiv Health Clinical, for their editorial contributions to this manuscript.

 Russel Burge, Wei Shen, April N. Naegeli, and Jahangir Alam are full-time employees of Eli Lilly and Company.
 Jeremy Shih is employed by inVentiv Clinical Solutions, which is a subcontractor to Eli Lilly and Company.
 Stuart Silverman and Deborah Gold have no competing interests.

 RB and AN participated in the study design and helped draft the manuscript.
 WS participated in the study design and statistical analysis, and drafting of the manuscript.
 JA and JS conducted statistical analyses and review of the manuscript.
 SS and DG participated in the study design and provided important intellectual content for the manuscript.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: File provided as a Microsoft Word document with a .doc extension. b – Comparison of utility scores by vertebral fracture subgroups – EU cohort.
+Additional file 1: a – Comparison of utility scores by vertebral fracture subgroups – Non-EU cohort.
+File provided as a Microsoft Word document with a .doc extension. b – Comparison of utility scores by vertebral fracture subgroups – EU cohort.
 File provided as a Microsoft Word document with a .doc extension.
 (DOCX 35 KB)

-Additional file 2: File provided as a Microsoft Word document with a .doc extension. b – Comparison of utility domains and scores by non-vertebral fracture subgroups – EU cohort.
+Additional file 2: a – Comparison of utility domains and scores by non-vertebral fracture subgroups – Non-EU cohort.
+File provided as a Microsoft Word document with a .doc extension. b – Comparison of utility domains and scores by non-vertebral fracture subgroups – EU cohort.
 File provided as a Microsoft Word document with a .doc extension.
 (DOCX 25 KB)

 About this article